vorobev-exceedteam/canvas-app/README.md

 * svg - path string of svg;
 * color - color of the item;

-Example of json with custom item
+Example of json file with custom items

 ```json
 [